 4. Pop-up forms

 There are a variety of pop-ups that are used to grab user attention.
-Several providers also provide an exit intent popup to retain a user at the page, in case he is trying to move away from it.
-Pop ups are useful if you are :
+Several providers also provide an exit-intent popup to retain a user on the page, in case he is trying to move away from it.
+Pop-ups are useful if you are :